What is a zone tax offset?

 - you lived in a zone for a continuous period of less than five years after 1 July 2014

-- the total of the days you were there in the first year and in 2019–20 is 183 or more
+- the total of the days you were there in the first year and the current tax year is 183 or more

 - you could not claim a zone tax offset in that first year because you were there less than 183 days.